ChiyuCC/sequence-breaking-ff6/README.md

 -   This allows us early access back into Doma Castle - otherwise we'd have to wait until the Imperial Banquet
 -   Feel free to loot Doma Castle, although the treasures aren't really anything special
     -   To avoid hardlocking in the inn, put Cyan in the lead when you inspect the room
-    -   Do not enter Cyan's wife's room, or the game will hardlock too
+    -   Do not enter Cyan's wife's room without caution, or the game will hardlock too
     -   In both cases you can precisely time the Door Timer Glitch to bypass the events and check out the rooms for real
     -   Unfortunately, although you will see Cyan lying in bed, you won't be able to enter the Dreamscape right now